 Why are Head Shop Merchant Accounts considered high risk?

-Unless federal laws pave the way for marijuana laws to ease up and become illegal, the risk that many payment processor face outweigh any benefits that they might have by accepting these products.
+Unless federal laws pave the way for marijuana laws to ease up and become illegal, the risk that many payment processors can face outweighs any benefits that they might have by accepting these products.
 Some processors though that work in this niche have positioned themselves where pipes and other head shop items fit exactly into their portfolio.

 Head Shop Payment Gateway